NORM – Space Radiation Monitor

 Mission

-NORM is the Norwegian Radiation Monitor for measuring energetic charged particle radiation in space.
-Understanding space radiation is required for reliable operation of satellites, and all human activities in space.
-Monitoring of “Space Weather” as the interaction of solar particles with earths magnetic field and radiation belts is called is important for life on earth as well.
-Solar storms affect radio transmissions and can damage our electrical grid and electronics even on the earths surface.
+NORM, the Norwegian Radiation Monitor, measures energetic charged particle radiation in space.
+Understanding space radiation is essential for the reliable operation of satellites and all human activities in space.
+Monitoring “Space Weather,” the interaction of solar particles with Earth’s magnetic field and radiation belts, is also crucial for life on Earth.
+Solar storms can disrupt radio transmissions and damage the electrical grid and electronics on the surface.

-NORM’s first use will be in the Arctic Satellite Broadband Mission (ASBM), a pair of broadband communication satellites providing coverage over the arctic, owned and operated by Space Norway.
-The satellites will fly in a highly elliptical three point apogee orbit (HEO-TAP), touching different domains in radiation environment.
-This provides a unique opportunity to validate existing and new radiation environment models.
-The data produced will also benefit the development of the second generation of Galileo navigation satellites currently being developed by the European Union.
+NORM operates in the Arctic Satellite Broadband Mission (ASBM), a pair of broadband communication satellites that provide coverage over the Arctic.
+Space Norway owns and operates these satellites.
+They fly in a highly elliptical three-point apogee orbit (HEO-TAP), touching different domains in the radiation environment.
+This creates a unique opportunity to validate existing and new radiation environment models.
+The data produced also supports the development of the second generation of Galileo navigation satellites, which the European Union is currently developing.

 Acknowledgement